nicosandller/augmentation/README.md

 - `random_selection`:

-Randomly selects a combination of spaces between digits that together with the individual digit width adds up to the required image width. **This method creates a more natural distribution of space amongst digits, but can take longer than needed to calculate all space combinations possible and select one.**
+Randomly selects a combination of spaces between digits that together with the individual digit width adds up to the required image width. **This method creates a more natural distribution of space amongst digits, but can take longer than needed to calculate all space combinations possible and select one**.
+It does not however, create spacings based on a uniform distribution.

 ### Usage
 _Via package import_